 The PGDP BMP committee is chaired by the regulatory compliance manager.
-Its members can include personnel from LATA Kentucky D&D projects, and waste projects.
+Its members can include personnel from safety, deactivation and D&D projects, remediation projects, and waste projects.
 Other members may include subcontractors responsible for environmental compliance activities.
-The membership is not static and may include temporary members based on initiation, shutdown, or completion of DOE projects at PGDP that potentially could impact on water quality.
-USEC, BWCS, and DOE participate in the BMP committee, as necessary.
+The membership is not static and may include temporary members based on initiation, shutdown, or completion of projects at PGDP that potentially could impact on water quality.
 The BMP Committee shall meet periodically as deemed necessary by new projects or the BMP chairperson.
-Minutes of the meeting shall be documented as evidence.
+The BMP Committee shall review proposed modifications to this plan.
+Minutes of the meetings will be documented.